 Within its CWPP, the jurisdictions of Pierce County identified three types of Urban Centers and one manufacturing/industrial center that are applicable and consistent with the Puget Sound Regional Council's (PSRC's) VISION 2040 plan.
-Lakewood CBD has been designated as an urban center under the CWPP and, by extension, is a recognized urban center under VISION 2040.
-In the initial iteration of its comprehensive plan, Lakewood identified a manufacturing/industrial center, but this did not go on to be incorporated into the CWPP or recognized by PSRC.
-Therefore, Lakewood's manufacturing/industrial center was removed at the time of the 2004 review.
-The Puget Sound Regional Center has since adopted a protocol for designation of new centers, so any additional centers anywhere in the four-county region would need to first undergo that process in order to be recognized.
+Lakewood's Downtown has been designated as an urban center under the CWPP and, by extension, is a recognized regional growth center under VISION 2040.